rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Containerization.md

 > **Note:** Make sure to use proper indentation and don't delete existing `mountPath` and `hostPath` sections in `kube-scheduler.yaml`

 * Restart `kubelet` which restart all the k8s services including kube-scheduler

 ```shell
 systemctl restart kubelet
 ```

+> **Note:** For external communication to Intel PCS server, the cluster admin needs to ensure K8s is able to talk to Intel PCS server beyond the cluster by configuring K8s

 ## Default Service and Agent Mount Paths